kaushikrw/libjpeg.Net/README.md

 extern "C" unsigned char * read_Image(int size, unsigned char *_img, char *logfile)
 ```

-Intptr is marshalled before and after receiving pointers to the data from the c++ unmanaged code.
+Intptr is marshalled before and after receiving pointers to the data from the c unmanaged code.

 ```
 C#